 The Kohler OHV engine uses a valve adjustment procedure that is different from most engines.
 The valves on this engine are located in the head, and they are actuated by pushrods.
+Today you are going to read the complete How To Adjust Valves On A Kohler Ohv Engine [Essential Information].
 There are two valves per cylinder, and they are opened and closed by a rocker arm.

 The valve clearance is the space between the valve and the rocker arm when the valve is closed.
 The clearance is adjusted by loosening the locknut on the adjustment screw and turning the screw in or out.

 - Make sure the engine is off and the spark plug is disconnected